 The Little Mermaid opened in theaters on November 17, 1989.
 Like the fairytale on which it was based, it centered on mermaid princess Ariel of the undersea kingdom of Atlantica who had a strong interest in the world above the sea.
 However, her father, King Triton (Kenneth Mars), forbade interaction between the worlds.
 That became impossible when she went to the surface and rescued Prince Eric (Christopher Daniel Barnes) whose ship was destroyed, falling in love with him in the process.
 The sea witch, Ursula (designed after drag queen Divine, voiced by Pat Carroll), tricked Ariel into making a deal to exchange her voice for legs with the stipulation she must get Eric’s “kiss of true love” to remain human, or else she becomes Ursula’s property forever.
 To hedge her bets, Ursula transformed herself into a beautiful woman with Ariel’s voice and hypnotized Eric into marrying her.
 After an exchange of Triton and Eric attacking and defeating Ursula, Triton relented and let Ariel stay with Eric as a human and they were finally married.

-Initially, Katzenberg felt that the “girl’s film” would make less at the box office than Oliver & Company, but after it was completed he changed his tune and predicted it would be the first animated feature to make over $100 million.
+Initially, Katzenberg felt that the “girls’ film” would make less at the box office than Oliver & Company, but after it was completed, he changed his tune and predicted it would be the first animated feature to make over $100 million.
 In reality, the film grossed over $84 million, short of Katzenberg’s revised prediction but significantly more than Oliver.
 In an atypical move for Disney, they released the film to home video just six months after its release.
 The company had a successful practice of re-releasing their films to theaters every seven years and feared home media would take away from the box office.
 The Little Mermaid became the top-selling title of the year, selling over 7 million copies in the first month.
-Disney would begin releasing their films soon after their theatrical runs rather than delaying them for years.
+As a result, Disney would begin home releases soon after the theatrical runs rather than delaying them for years.
 Mermaid also marked the beginning of the Disney Renaissance; a period from 1989-1999 where Walt Disney Feature Animation experienced a creative resurgence in adapting well-known stories that restored interest in Disney.

 Shortly before the film hit stores, Disney planned to capitalize on its success with a show developed for The Disney Channel.
 The Little Mermaid’s Island, the show’s proposed title, would have featured puppets from Jim Henson’s Creature Shop interacting with a live actress as Ariel.
 The video sales caused Disney to quietly drop these plans in favor of an animated weekly series for CBS.
-They tapped Jamie Mitchell, who had previously worked on Walt Disney Television Animation’s successful Adventures of the Gummi Bears series, to helm the series while Patsy Cameron and Tedd Anasti, who had worked on DuckTales, served as the story editors and part of the writing stable, and the primary writers for seasons 2 and 3.
+They tapped Jamie Mitchell, who had previously worked on Walt Disney Television Animation’s successful Adventures of the Gummi Bears, to helm the series while Patsy Cameron and Tedd Anasti, who had worked on DuckTales, served as the story editors and part of the writing stable, and the primary writers for seasons 2 and 3.
 Veteran writer Chuck Menville contributed two scripts to the first season shortly before his death in 1992.
 One of his episodes, “Thingamajigger,” was dedicated to his memory.
 Additional writers included Marie Sager, Laraine Arkow, David Schwartz, Lynn Lefler, James A. Markovich, Chris Weber, Karen Wilson, Tony Marino, Emily Swass, Alicia Marie Schudt and Thomas Mitchell.

 Disney’s The Little Mermaid chose to serve as a prequel to the movie; focusing on Ariel’s adventures under the sea.
 Reprising their roles from the film would be Benson as Ariel, Wright as Sebastian, Mars as Triton, Carroll as Ursula, Edwards as Flotsam and Jetsam, and Kimmy Robertson as Ariel’s sister, Alana; with Edan Gross coming on for Flounder the first season and Bradley Pierce for seasons 2 and 3, Maurice LaMarche as Scuttle in season 3, and Jeff Bennet as Prince Eric for several guest appearances.
 Ariel’s five other sisters also appeared, but where they were all voiced by Robertson and Caroline Vasicek, respectively, each was given a unique voice actress: Sherry Lynn as Adella, Cathy Cavadini as Andrina, Mona Marshall as Aquata, Mary Kay Bergman as Arista, and Kath Soucie as Attina.